Illidan777/planto/README.md

 # To do
-- toast, slider, modal animations
+- toast, modal animations
+- total in cart + round total